-John C. Mackey declares that If he has his way about the matter, the county commissioners, of which board he is chairman, will provide a de-tention home to assist the juvenile court officers in their work with the unfortunate children of this county.
-At a meeting of the board held yester-day, the institer of establishing the home was referred to the committee home was referred to the common paupers.
-Mr. Mackey and Clinton are the members of this mittee and upon the return of C then departed for the kitchen after hot water and cloths.
-The only evidence the Ericksons had that it was she who took the purse was the fact that she took the purse was the fact that she had left the crowd.
-The Ericksons had come to Salt Lake to attend the thea-ter, and after it was over Mr. Erickson at the Elko hotel, had tried to apply a leach to his eye, pricking it in the process.
-They came from Winchester road, near Murray, where Mr. Erick-son keeps a saloon son keeps a saloon.
+John C. Mackey declares that if he has his way about the matter, the county commissioners, of which board he is chairman, will provide a de tention home to assist the juvenile court officers in their work with the unfortunate children of this county.
+At a meeting of the board held yester-day, the matter of establishing the one was referred to the committee in paupers.
+Mr. Mackey and Mr. Union are the members of this som-nittee and upon the return of Commissioner Cosgriff to the city, that in the Sandwich Islands, were the Main street.